jdcook/jdcook/README.md

 # Jared Cook - Unreal Engineer
 Hi!
-I'm currently working solo on an unnanounced co-op game, but I will be posting more about it soon!
-Follow me on [Twitter](https://twitter.com/FreshCookedDev) to be the first to hear about it!
+I'm currently working solo on an online co-op game called Storm Blasters, and you can download the prototype on [Itch](https://fresh-cooked-games.itch.io/storm-blasters).
+Follow me on [Twitter](https://twitter.com/FreshCookedDev) to hear updates about the game!

 Check out https://freshcookedgames.com to see my most recent releases.